 The success of the teaching and learning process in geography learning can be measured by the success of students who take part in these learning activities.
-Success can be seen from the level of understanding, mastery of the material and students' learning higher achievements.
-The the understanding and mastery of the material well learning as as achievement, the higher the level of learning success.
+Success can be seen from the level of understanding, mastery of the material and students' learning achievements.
+The higher the understanding and mastery of the learning material as well as achievement, the higher the level of learning success.
 However, in reality it can be seen that students' achievement in learning geography is still low.
-In connection with this problem, geography learning, a variety problems were also found as follows: (1) students' activeness in participating in learning is still not visible; (2) students rarely ask questions, even though teachers often ask students to ask if there are things they don't understand or don't understand; (3) students' activeness in working on practice questions in the learning process is also still lacking; (4) students' lack of courage to work on questions in front of the class.
+In connection with this problem, in geography learning, a variety of problems were also found as follows: (1) students' activeness in participating in learning is still not visible; (2)students rarely ask questions, even though teachers often ask students to ask if there are things they don't understand or don't understand; (3) students' activeness in working on practice questions in the learning process is also still lacking; (4) students' lack of courage to work on questions in front of the class.